Josh Spring, Executive Director

 Josh graduated from the College of Social Work at Xavier University.
 Josh is a Licensed Social Worker.
 Previously, Josh was the Social Worker for Tenants of Over-the-Rhine Community Housing’s 250 units of affordable housing.
 Josh noticed that repeatedly Tenants or those that wanted to be Tenants were experiencing the same repeated issues.
 This built a desire to organize systematic efforts to take on the root causes of homelessness, leading Josh to the Coalition.

-Mona Jenkins, Director of Development and Operations
+Aubrey Ghafari, Director of Development

 AubreyGhafari@cincihomeless.org